The Covering Numbers of the McLaughlin Group and some Primitive Groups of Low Degree: Preliminaries

-The minimum value of the function $x_1 + \dots +x_n$ subject to these linear constraints, as well as the conditions $0 \leq x_j \leq \lvert \mathcal{M}_j \rvert$ for $1\leq j \leq n$ is a lower bound for $\sigma(G)$.
+The sum of $\lvert U \rvert$ and the minimum value of the function $x_1 + \dots +x_n$ subject to these linear constraints, as well as the conditions $x_j\in \mathbb{Z}$, and $0 \leq x_j \leq \lvert \mathcal{M}_j \rvert$ for $1\leq j \leq n$, is a lower bound for $\sigma(G)$.
 If this lower bound is equal to the number of subgroups in a cover $\mathcal{C}$, then necessarily $\mathcal{C}$ is minimal and $\sigma(G) = \lvert \mathcal{C} \rvert$, though in general this bound may be strictly less than the actual covering number of the group.
 One may be able to work around this difficulty in some instances by deriving additional linear constraints by, for example, considering how the group acts on appropriate combinatorial objects.
-This is illustrated in the computation of the covering number of the McLaughlin group.
+This is illustrated in the computation of the covering number of the McLaughlin group in Section \ref{McL}.